Hip pinching is common

 Lengthening is almost always an option.
 This is especially true for the iliopsoas and can be accomplished with simple postures such as lunges and supta virasana.
 Putting length into muscles can make them stronger as short tight muscles tend to be weak and generally unhappy.

 The worst I’ve seen

 My dear friend in Warsaw had the worst case of this “pinching” feeling I had ever seen.
-As he described it to me, he was sure that there was a boney deformation at his hip joint.
+As he described it to me, he was sure that there was a bony deformation at his hip joint.
 He believed that this stemmed from a childhood problem at that hip joint.
-His mind seemed convinced of it and as a result of this boney deformation he was unable to bring his thigh to his chest or adduct it.
-He could hardly flex his hip more than ninety degrees with his knee bent.
+He was convinced of it, and convinced that, as a result of this bony deformation, he was unable to bring his thigh to his chest or adduct it.
+The pain he felt prevented him from flexing his hip more than ninety degrees with his knee bent.

 My mind was unsure of exactly what this could be.
 Could he be right?
-Was there a boney formation there?
+Was there a bony formation there?
 It was certainly a possibility.
 Could it just be his bone shape?
 I really didn’t know and I love this moment of being unsure of what I am going to do and what is going to happen.
-I love when new challenges arise to force me outside of my comfort zone, I almost always learn something from it.
+I love when new challenges arise to force me outside of my comfort zone because I almost always learn something from it.

 Over the five days I spent with him while he was practicing in a group, we did various postures and I would go over and get my fingers into his iliacus and give it a rub.
 I would increase my pressure and move the hip around as I was doing it.
 I would also have him do lunges and supta virasana lifting his hips to stretch his hip flexors in general.

 Thankfully after just a few days his tissues were letting go.
 He was bringing his knee to his chest for the first time in almost 15 years.
 Adduction was significantly better as well and I’m hoping the changes remain until I return next year.